-COM2.
-Support for existing business uses
+- COM3.
 Business uses, including those involving retail outlets, will be supported, enhanced and, as far as possible, protected from alternative uses, subject to changes to the Use Class Order 2020, unless it can be demonstrated that there is no demand to retain the existing use (consistent with policy BDP14 of the BDP).
-An alternative use should not detract or adversely impact on neighbouring occupants or activities.

-COM3.
-New start-up businesses

-Proposals for new start-up businesses will be supported within the existing urban area where this does not adversely affect the living conditions of neighbouring occupiers or compromises highway safety.

-COM4.
-Homeworking

-Proposals involving home working which require planning permission will be supported in principle, providing the activity will not adversely affect the living conditions of neighbouring residents.

-COM5.
-Retention of community facilities

-The community facilities listed below will, wherever practicable, be retained unless it can be demonstrated that a facility is no longer economically viable or that an equivalent or enhanced facility will be provided on the same site or in a more appropriate location:

-- Catshill Village Hall

-- Catshill Baptist Church

-- Catshill Evangelical Church

-- Catshill Methodist Church

-- Catshill Social Club

-- St Luke's Church Centre

-COM6.
-Enhancement of community facilities

-Proposals to enhance the facilities listed in Policy COM5 will be supported providing there is sufficient space on the existing site to avoid a cramped development and that the scheme would not have an adverse impact on the character of the surrounding area or on the living conditions of nearby residents.
+An alternative use should not detract or adversely impact on neighbouring occupants or activities. - COM4.
+Proposals for new start-up businesses will be supported within the existing urban area where this does not adversely affect the living conditions of neighbouring occupiers or compromises highway safety. - COM5.
+Proposals involving home working i.e. from domestic properties, will be supported providing the activity is subordinate to the primary use of the building for residential purposes and will not affect the living conditions of neighbouring residents. - COM6.Existing community facilities should be retained, subject to changes to the Use Class Order 2020, unless it can be demonstrated that a facility is no longer economically viable or that an equivalent or enhanced facility will be provided on the same site or in a more appropriate location. - COM7.
+Proposals to enhance community facilities will be supported providing there is sufficient space on the existing site to avoid a cramped development and that the scheme would not have an adverse impact on the character of the surrounding area or on the living conditions of nearby residents.